Home » Ted Bundy Seattle Locations » This Location

 At that point, the pair turned around and walked to a dark parking lot that was roughly 500 feet north of the alley.

-Once they reached Bundy's car, Hawkins bent over to place his briefcase on one of the seats.
-However, as she was doing so, he quickly struck her over the head with a tire iron and knocked her unconscious.
+Upon reaching Bundy's Volkswagen Bug, Hawkins bent over to place his briefcase on one of the seats.
+While she was doing so, he quickly struck her over the head with a tire iron and knocked her unconscious.

 He returned to the body

-The next day, he returned to see if her body was still there and noticed that one of her shoes was missing.
-Immediately, he began to worry that it had fallen off in the parking lot and that someone might remember seeing his Volkswagen in the area.
+The following day, he returned to see if Hawkins' body was still there and noticed that one of her shoes was missing.
+Immediately, he began to worry.
+If it had fallen off in the parking lot, then there was a chance that someone might remember seeing his Volkswagen parked in the area.

-This filled him with paranoia.
-In his mind, the girl in question might come forward and mention the strange encounter if Hawkin's belongings were discovered in the exact same area.
+The missing shoe filled him with paranoia, as he knew that the girl in question might report the encounter if Hawkins' belongings were discovered in the same lot.

 His third and final visit occurred about a week or two later, when he returned to the site to "see what was going on."
 During his confession, he alluded to things such as necrophilia, the "possession" of victims, and his fascination with death.
 However, he did not go into any further detail.

-Notably, the police discovered five femur (thigh) bones at the Issaquah site, which suggests that they did find the skeletal remains of a third victim.
-Sadly, the bones in question were lost by the medical examiner's office long before DNA testing became a thing.
+The police discovered five femur (thigh) bones at the Issaquah site, which suggests that they did in fact find the skeletal remains of a third victim.
+Unfortunately, the medical examiner's office lost these bones before DNA testing became a thing.

-Although Bundy told investigators that he buried Hawkin's skull beside a nearby "rocky hillside," a dig at the suspected site failed to find any trace of it.
+Although Bundy told investigators that he buried Hawkins' skull beside a nearby "rocky hillside," a dig at the suspected site failed to find anything.

 To this day, she remains listed as a missing person.